jjprevite/learning/general.md

 ## Daily Logs
 Below, you'll see exactly what I've learned each day.

+### April 12th, 2018
+- learned about Snippets in Chrome
+- wrote some of article for CodeNewbie tips

 ### April 11th, 2018
 - went to a Phoenix ReactJS meetup and heard Kent C. Dodds speak.